 Imagine this scenario.
 You install a program.
 You use it for several days and you decide that you don’t want to have it installed on your computer.
 So you open up Windows 10 Apps and Features in the Control panel or you decide to use a 3rd party uninstaller and you attempt to uninstall it.
 Unfortunately, you find out that you can’t remove the software.
 In this article, I will explain how to force uninstall a program that won’t uninstall in Windows.

-Lets’ discover what happens during installation of a software product.
+Lets’ discover what happens during the installation of a software product.

 - When you install a software product, the files are saved in a specific folder.
 Its’ location most of the time is inside the Program Files folder.

-- Some type of files, such as shared libraries (.dll files), you can find in a folder located inside the Program Files called Common Files.
+- Some types of files, such as shared libraries (.dll files), you can find in a folder located inside the Program Files called Common Files.